intel/neural-compressor/docs/source/add_new_adaptor.md

 ```
 In this sample code, we initialize an empty framework model and loop over the pre_optimized_model from query_fw_capability, when we see operator in self.quantize_config, then initialize a fake quant operator and add before the quantizable operator.

-### Run sampling interations of the fp32 graph to calibrate quantizable operators.
+### Run sampling iterations of the fp32 graph to calibrate quantizable operators.
 When we get the calib_model, it's still fp32 model with FakeQuant operator inserted, We should run calibration on this fp32 model and collect the fp32 activation data.
 In this step, we will use the dataloader and forward the model.
 The sample code is like below
 ```
     results = {}